 While you were on top of Monte Titano enjoying unobstructed views of the surrounding areas, you undoubtedly saw the many hills and peaks all around you.
 Set atop many of these hills are a bunch of peculiar little towns and villages.
 You looked out all around and were curious about these small hilltop villages, right?

 Well, all these little villages set on the hills and ridges around San Marino are known as the Castle Towns, and they are well worth a visit to check out and explore.
-There is a whole slew of these small hilltop villages around the area, but let’s take a look at a number of the most popular ones and what makes them so special.
+There is a slew of these small hilltop villages around the area, but let’s look at a number of the most popular ones and what makes them so special.
 These Castle Towns include:

-• Domagnano — The fortress of the small village of Domagnano, known as the Fortress of Montelupo, played a major role in San Marino’s aforementioned war against Malatesta (the same war that utilized the famous Rocca Guaita).
+• Domagnano — The fortress of the small village of Domagnano, known as the Fortress of Montelupo, played a major role in San Marino’s war above against Malatesta (the same war that utilized the famous Rocca Guaita).

-• Faetano & Fiorentino â€” Following San Marino’s defense against and subsequent defeat of Malatesta, the Republic acquired two more of these areas from the defeated region: the territory of Faetano and the castle of Fiorentino.
+• Faetano & Fiorentino — Following San Marino’s defense against and subsequent defeat of Malatesta, the Republic acquired two more of these areas from the defeated region: the territory of Faetano and the castle of Fiorentino.

-• Borgo Maggiore â€” Borgo Maggiore & its neighboring village of Serravalle have become some of the most important residential areas of all of San Marino.
+• Borgo Maggiore — Borgo Maggiore & its neighboring village of Serravalle have become some of the most important residential areas of all of San Marino.
 Imagine the peace and serenity you could have if you lived in one of these quaint little hilltop villages in the countryside of San Marino.

-• Montegiardino â€” If you were to look out over all of the Castle Towns and had to pick one that jumped out at you as the most beautiful among them, our guess is that you would choose the castle of Montegiardino.
-This ancient hilltop down dates back to Ancient Rome and offers the most beautiful architecture of them all.
+• Montegiardino — If you were to look out over all of the Castle Towns and pick one that jumped out at you as the most beautiful among them, we guess you would choose the castle of Montegiardino.
+This ancient hilltop dates back to Ancient Rome and offers the most beautiful architecture.

 Related Resources